 My research interests are in floristics, conservation, plant ecology, and plant systematics.
 My research group is active in working on the floristics of the Cross Timbers and Colorado River bottomland plant ecology.
 Students are active in projects involving conservation of Cross Timbers plants.
 We have also completed studies that have examined the burrow ecology of the Texas kangaroo rat, a state-threatened species.
 Systematic studies of the genera Arachis (peanuts), Chelone (wild snapdragons endemic to eastern North America), Castilleja (paintbrushes), and Nothochelone (a wild snapdragon endemic to western North America) are also ongoing.

-Several graduate students and volunteers from the Botanical Research Institute of Texas and Texas Commission on Environmental Quality are currently working on research projects in my laboratory.
+Several graduate students are working on research projects in my laboratory.
 Paige Cowley, has completed a two year flora of Hunewell Ranch and a survey for rare plants on the ranch.
 Volunteers, Sam Kieschnick and Sara Harsley, are working on the conservation and ecology of a rare, endemic species of the West Cross Timbers.

 In the past, two undergraduate students, Elizabeth Watson and Mark Nelson, have worked on Texas Kangaroo Rats, a state threatened mammal species.
 They examined its ecological preferences and with Dr. Russell Pfau, assessed population genetics using molecular markers.
 Undergraduates Angela Roberson, Cherlyn Jackson, Marti Samuel, and Jennifer Tucker used molecular techniques to examine genetic diversity in tetraploid peanuts.